gibsjose/bcrypt-hash/README.md

-# Generate secure cryptographic hashes from the command-line using `bcrypt`
+# Generate or verify secure cryptographic hashes from the command-line using `bcrypt`

 `bcrypt-hash` generates a secure cryptographic hash using the PHP 5.5 `password_hash` function by specifying `bcrypt` as the algorithm.